rajp152k/rajp152k.github.io/content/now/index.md

 A [chronologically descending](https://buffer.rajpatil.dev/20230712132109-timestamps.html#ID-20230712T132110.496747) log of my "nows" : cause an "about" is temporally impractical...

+## 0x2203

+Entering a somewhat stable phase where in I'm sustainably pushing on multiple aspects of how one may measure their overall progress.

+Will be speaking and writing more succinctly than usual - in my blogs and in the videos.
+Focusing on quieting my mind a little - too many threads running around chaotically at an instance in time.
+That isn't particularly a big deal (I do enjoy the pseudo-randomness that ensues) but I'd like exploring expanding my control of the same.

+A lot of novel additions to my life over the past two years have stabilized and am ready to take on the next set of habits and skills to build upon the generic repertoire - I'm bored a little too quickly, akin to a 4 year old - began piano lessons and getting into watching MMA (will begin practicing in the next cycle of expansion).

 ## 0x21C0

 I broke my Arch install a week ago and have shifted to Debian.
 The